Watching videos together in social Virtual Reality: An experimental study on user’s QoE

 Presented at the IEEE Virtual Reality (March 2019), Osaka, Japan

 In this paper, we describe a user study in which pairs of users watch a video trailer and interact with each other, using two social Virtual Reality (sVR) systems, as well as in a face-to-face condition.
 The sVR systems are: Facebook Spaces, based on puppet-like customized avatars, and a video-based sVR system using photo-realistic virtual user representations.
 We collect subjective and objective data to analyze users’ Quality of Experience (QoE) and compare their interaction in VR to that observed during the real-life scenario.
 Our results show that the experience delivered by the video-based sVR system is comparable with real-life settings, while the puppet-based avatars limit the perceived quality of the interaction.
 Our protocol for QoE assessment is fully documented to allow replication in similar experiments.

-De Simone, F, Li, J, Galvan Debarba, H, El Ali, A, Gunkel, S.N.B, & Cesar Garcia, P.S.
+De Simone, F, Li, J, Galvan Debarba, H, El Ali, A, Gunkel, S.N.B, & César Garcia, P.S.
 (2019).
 Watching videos together in social Virtual Reality: An experimental study on user’s QoE.
-In 2019 IEEE Virtual Reality (VR) Proceedings.
+In Proceedings of 2019 IEEE Virtual Reality (VR) Proceedings.